General rules for au pairs and hostfamilies in Europe.

-There are, of course, certain rules and requirements that apply if you want an au pair living in the home.
-There is legislation for au pairs, and there are also certain requirements that a host family must live up to.
+Of course, there are certain rules and requirements that apply and a host family must live up to if you want an au pair living in the home.
+There is also a legislation for au pairs and au pair host families in most countries (in the EU).

-One must agree that cultural exchange is the primary purpose, and that the work itself is merely something related.
-The au pair must at the same time have free diet and lodging during the stay, and must be treated like any other person in the home.
+It must be understood that cultural exchange is the primary purpose and that the work itself is merely something related.
+An au pair must have pocket money, have free food and accommodation during their stay, and must be treated like any other person in the home.

-Rules and requirements for the au pair (Danish Rules)
+Rules and requirements for the au pair in most european countries

-- An au pair must be between 18 and 30 years in order to participate in the scheme.
+- An au pair must be between 18 and 30 years in order to participate in the au pair program.
+You must apply before your 30th birthday.

-- In addition to diet and accommodation, the au pair must receive a minimum of 4,250 kroner per month of the family in pocket money.
+- In addition to diet and accommodation, the au pair must receive a minimum monthly allowance.

 - You cannot be married